Tesselate-Jewellery/TesselateDocs/README.md

 2. As a business owner, I need the ability to easily update the list of available opals, ensuring that customers have access to the latest and most diverse selection.

 3. As a staff member, I want an intuitive interface that a tech-illiterate person can use easily for updating pricing on different opals and metal options, ensuring accurate and consistent information is presented to customers.

+## Follow-up Market Research

+1. As a customer, I desire the flexibility to purchase the opal stone separately or receive a quote for the opal alone, without the need for additional settings or customisation.

 ## Screenshots (Trello)